Updated 16 August 2023.

 Scenario 2 (the correct way):

 Towards the end of 2012, the same company/duty holder needed to refurbish one of the areas that contained 2 of the ACMs on the register.
-The business assesses the risk using the management plan and decide that the asbestos containing toilet cistern can stay in place, but that the Asbestos Insulation Board (AIB) boxing in the corner needs to be removed to enable the wall to come out.
+A pre-refurb asbestos survey is carried out and any additional findings are added to the live Asbestos Management Plan.
+Using this, the business assesses the risk and decides that the asbestos containing toilet cistern can stay in place, but that the Asbestos Insulation Board (AIB) boxing in the corner needs to be removed to enable the wall to come out.

 The responsible department plans the works and updates the Asbestos Management Plan to record the AIB boxing was removed in 2012 with information on where to find the supporting documentation, i.e., the HSE notification, plan of works, air test and waste consignment note.